imixs/imixs-cloud/doc/REGISTRY.md

 After you setup the harbor registry you can upload custom Docker images to be used by services running in the Imixs-Cloud.

-To  be allowed to push/pull images from the private docker registry hosted in your Imixs-Cloud, a copy of the certificate need to be copied into the docker certs.d directory of your local client and the docker service must be restarted once:
+To  be allowed to push/pull images from the private docker registry hosted in your Imixs-Cloud you first need to login Docker to your new registry:

-You can download the Harbor certificate from the Habor web frontend from your web browser or via command line :

-	$ wget -O ca.crt --no-check-certificate https://{MASTER-NODE}:30003/api/systeminfo/getcert

-replace *{MASTER-NODE}* with your cluster master node name.

-**Note:** In case you have configured a ingress with a public Internet Domain name, than you do not need to add the port number 30003!

-now create a new directly in your local docker/certs.d directory and copy the certificate:

-	$ sudo mkdir -p /etc/docker/certs.d/{MASTER-NODE}:30003
-	$ sudo mv ca.crt /etc/docker/certs.d/{MASTER-NODE}:30003/ca.crt
-	$ sudo service docker restart

-Now you need to first login to your registry with docker:

-	$ sudo docker login -u admin {MASTER-NODE}:30003
+	$ sudo docker login -u admin {YOUR-DOMAIN-NAME}

+As you run Harbor with ingres and traefik, there is no deed to deal with the TLS certificate.

 ## How to grant a Worker Node